LotteWeerts/MSOModel/README.md

 Now you can simply click on each of the chapters and click on "run all" to run the code that's displayed.
 This will generate the figures of that particular chapter.

+The Appendix notebook also contains instructions for how to run speedtests on the MSO model.

 ### Use the MSO model to perform your own tests

 You can run the MSO model through the command line as follows: